ZanSara/zansara.github.io/content/posts/2023-10-26-haystack-series-canals.md

         return value * 2
 ```

 For `Double`, this is a legitimate doubt.
-However, let's make an example with a simple component called `CheckParity`: if a component is even it send it over the `even` output, while if it's odd, it will send it over the `odd` output.
+However, let's make an example with a simple component called `CheckParity`: if a component's input value is even it sends it over the `even` output, while if it's odd, it will send it over the `odd` output.
 The following clearly doesn't work: there's no place where to specify when the returned value is even or odd.

 ```python
 @component